alisaraa/alisaraa.github.io/_posts/2019-09-01-normal-forms.md

 | 1  | Snack |  Pill Pockets Treats Chicken Flavor | Greenies | Chicken |
 | 2  | Snack |  Treats Tuna & Cheese Flavor | Greenies | Tuna |

 Technically, every non-key attribute in this table depends on both parts of the primary key {Cat ID, Meal}, but are those two fields combined the only way we can determine each field?
 What I mean is-  can we only determine that Mac’s favorite dinner food brand is Blue Buffalo from knowing that those two fields?
-Or could we determine that from the fact that his favorite food is Blue Buffalo Wilderness Indoor Chicken Recipe Grain-Free Dry Cat Food?
-The latter; that canned food is only made from one brand, Blue Buffalo.
-So we have a transitive dependency.
+Or could we determine that from the fact that his favorite food is Wilderness Indoor Chicken Recipe Grain-Free Dry Cat Food, which is only produced by Blue Buffalo?
+The latter, so we have a transitive dependency.<br>
-The solution would be, once again, making two tables (normalization tends to create more tables and denormalization tends to collapse or combine tables):<br>
+The solution would be, once again, to make two tables (normalization tends to create more tables and denormalization tends to collapse or combine tables):<br>

 cat_favorite_food